 It doesn’t take much catnip at all to incite a reaction from most cats.
 It has been determined that a portion of 1 part per billion of the active compound in catnip, nepetalactone, is enough to have significant effects on felines.
 Due to this fact, even catnip that has been sitting around for a while will still be potent enough to have slight effects on your cat.
 But to get the full enjoyment out of this plant, your cat will prefer that it is as fresh as possible.

 The active ingredient in catnip, as stated before, is nepetalactone.
 This compound takes effect when cats breathe in fumes that catnip gives off.
 This explains why cats love to play with catnip and chew the leaves which hastens the release of fumes and the scent they can’t get enough of.
+We have several fun personalized pet tags just for your cat if they're a serious catnip lover too.

 We don’t really know why catnip has the effect it does and it has yet to be determined how exactly catnip makes your feline feel.
 Many experts believe that the nepetalactone in catnip triggers a cat’s sexual desires, which is why they love to roll around on the ground after inhaling it.
 This is much like the action of female cats in heat although catnip affects male and female cats alike.
 This also explains why young kittens, who have not yet sexually matured, show little interest in catnip at all.